ZhuominChen0819/ZhuominChen0819.github.io/pages/about-me.md

 ###### 2013.08-2018.10: Doctor of Philosophy (Ph.D.) in Physical Oceanography
 * <i><b>Rutgers, the State University of New Jersey</b></i>, New Brunswick, NJ
-* I was trained as a coastal physical oceanographer through my PhD study with [Dr. Enrique Curchitser][1] at the [*Earth System Modeling Lab, Rutgers*][2].
+* I was trained as a <b>coastal physical oceanographer</b> through my PhD study with [Dr. Enrique Curchitser][1] at the [*Earth System Modeling Lab, Rutgers*][2].
 I investigated the [Dynamics and Spatio-temporal Variability of the Mid-Atlantic Bight Cold Pool][3], as well as its potential connections with the meridional fluctuations of the Gulf Stream and the North Atlantic Oscillation, using a high-resolution long-term ROMS model for the Northwest Atlantic Ocean (ROMS-NWA).
 * I was a <b>Graduate Teaching Assistant</b> for the courses "Explore the World's Oceans" and "Physical Oceanography" at the Department of Marine and Coastal Sciences, Rutgers.

 ###### 2009.09-2013.06: Bachelor of Science (B.S.) with honors in Marine Science